 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid after receiving Zinecard (dexrazoxane)?
+What should I avoid after receiving Zinecard?

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

-Zinecard (dexrazoxane) side effects
+Zinecard side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; feeling light-headed; swelling of your face, lips, tongue, or throat.

-Tell your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

 bruising, swelling, warmth, redness, oozing, or bleeding of any surgical incision.

-Less serious side effects may include:
+Common side effects may include: